-The first of a unused set of images possibly intended for the 'making of bit'.
+The first of an unused set of images likely intended for the "making of" bit.

 Probably an early version of the saloon jingle, or a loop for when in the saloon.

-This song was most likely to be used for the upstairs area in the saloon.
+Most likely meant for the upstairs area in the saloon.

 Several unused sound effects can be found.
 Where some of them could've been used is a mystery.

 |AAAAHHHH!||A high-pitched shriek.
 Taken from a cartoon starring the Warner Bros. character Daffy Duck.|

 |AARRGGHHFX||A low-pitched scream, followed by a crash.
 Likely meant for when you jump off the second floor of the saloon.|

 |STARWARSFX||The Star Wars credits theme, taken from The Empire Strikes Back.
 Possibly intended for the train ending but cut likely due to copyright.|

 Low-quality takes of the game's dialogue exist, likely from before the switch to CD audio.
 Somehow, the voice acting could have been even worse than it is in the final game.